This course is available in Clearing. Call +44 (0) 118 402 0900.

 With our BSc Biomedical Sciences course, learn about the inner workings of the human body and take part in world-class research with this strongly practical course.

-Our BSc Biomedical Sciences course is accredited by the Institute of Biomedical Science and was developed in partnership with practising NHS laboratory scientists.
+Our BSc Biomedical Sciences course was developed in partnership with practising NHS laboratory scientists.
 All of our lecturers are involved in research and you will be taught by experts in their fields.
-90% of our students are satisfied with teaching in BSc Biomedical Sciences (National Student Survey, 2020).
+In the National Student Survey 2023, 98% of our students said teaching staff were good or very good at explaining things (97.5% of respondents studying BSc Biomedical Sciences).